terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 ![Property start_station](/blog/assets/images/schema_builder-14.png)

-We are going to add others elements creating a more complex gerarchy
+We are going to add others elements to create a more complex hierarchy

-At this point in our project we need to add information about the bike user, we suppose we can have 2 type of user that rent the bike, a registerd user and a guest user.
+At this point in our project we need to add information about the bike user, we suppose we can have 2 types of user that rent the bike, a registered user and a guest user.

-First we create an abstract Document **User** for grouping the different type of user,
+First we create an abstract Document **User** for grouping the different type of user.

 An Abstract Document is a completely "abstract class" that is used to group related properties.

 Abstract Document cannot be used to create Data Document, you cannot add data inside **User** Document.
-An abstract Document can have children, all the children will inheritance all parents Properties and if the children are not abstract, you can insert data inside the children.
+An abstract Document can have children, all the children will inherit all parent Properties and if the children are not abstract, you can insert data inside the children.

 ![Property start_station](/blog/assets/images/schema_builder-15.png)

 Let's see all the steps for creating an abstract document and his children.

-* Select the **Document** node in the whiteboard, Select the plus icon and for the list that Show up Select **Add Document**.
+* Select the **Document** node in the whiteboard, Select the + icon and from the list that Show up Select **Add Document**.

 * A new node Document will be added